AXBRIDGE ARCHAEOLOGICAL AND LOCAL HISTORY SOCIETY (AALHS)

 July 11: Visit to the Old Deanery Gardens led by Frances Neale 6pm-8pm

-Non-members are welcome to attend meetings although a small donation is requested for the winter talks.
+Non-members are welcome to attend meetings although a donation of £3 is requested for the winter talks.
 There wil be a cost to everyone for some of the summer visits and walks.